BLUF (communication): In digital communication

 Over the course of working on the new project, we've encountered some challenges working with the data.
 When we try to take table A from Database 1 and load it into Database 2, we are getting an error.
 So far, we've tried a few methods we found online here and here but nothing seems to work.
 Do you have any experience with this type of data transfer?
-If not do you know anyone else that has experience converting Oracle data to SQL Server?As the example reflected, the sender's query came to an end.
-Further, no information on what kind of error and even gave several links to the receiver instead of elaborating the methods and put a technical detail after asking for help.
+If not do you know anyone else that has experience converting Oracle data to SQL Server?

+As the example reflected, the sender's query came to an end.
+Further, no information on what kind of error, and even gave several links to the receiver instead of elaborating on the methods, and put a technical detail after asking for help.